make-me/make-me/README.md

     $ curl -i http://hubot:isalive@localhost:9393/lock

-Returns `HTTP 200 OK` when there lock is clear.
+Returns `HTTP 200 OK` when the lock is clear.

 Returns `HTTP 423 LOCKED` when the printer is locked, returns the lock contents as JSON.